Make your WordPress site work for you

 No site should be running without comment spam protection.
 Akismet is always the first plugin I install on any new site.

 It is installed on over 5 million sites and is the number one security plugin for WordPress.
 There is a premium version, but the free version offers more than enough protection for almost all bloggers.

 Setting up is quick and easy.
-Once you have installed the plugin, you need to get your free API key and then check the few basic settings.
+Once you have installed the plugin from your WordPress dashboard, you need to get your free API key and then check only a few basic settings.